 No matter how optimistic you are about human beings as a species, the truth is that most of the time we’re thinking, “What’s in it for me?”

 That’s why it’s vital to get insight your target audience’s heads and figure out what they want.
 In general, it will probably be one of the following things:

-KNOWLEDGE - like industry trends that will give them something to say at their next board meeting.
+Like industry trends that will give them something to say at their next board meeting.

-SOLUTIONS - to their problems, like time-saving tips when they’re struggling to meet deadlines.
+To their problems, like time-saving tips when they’re struggling to meet deadlines.

-HELP - to achieve their goals, like a sure-fire exercise guide that will make dropping a dress size easy.
+To achieve their goals, like a sure-fire exercise guide that will make dropping a dress size easy.

-FUN - like a tongue-in-cheek list* of ways to get out of a team-building exercise. (*Buzzfeed is great at this and they made $167 million last year, so there must be something in it.)
+Like a tongue-in-cheek list* of ways to get out of a team-building exercise. (*Buzzfeed is great at this and they made $167 million last year, so there must be something in it.)